chocomochi/SimpleMMOBot/README.md

 An auto-traveller script with captcha verification using Telegram's API.

-The script currently requires the user's cookie in order for it to run; the cookie can be obtainable from a web browser.
-Additionally, if you're using the script with telegram integrations, both **chat id** and **bot token** must be provided.
+The script currently requires the user's cookie in order for it to run; the cookie can be obtained via a web browser.
+Additionally, using the script with telegram integrations requires both **chat id** and **bot token**.
 All these essential requirements should be imported inside the **.env** file (see the .env template).

 A type *(int)* must be provided in order for the script to run.
 The type serves as the modality of how the script would like to run itself.